Find Schools

 $18,581 Avg Student Debt

-The average tuition and fees at Skidmore is $60,152.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you want to attend Skidmore, expect to pay an average of $60,152 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $18,581 in loans while pursuing their degree.

-You may have the opportunity to take online classes at Skidmore.
+One thing to take note of is that Skidmore does offer online classes in some areas.
 To give an idea of how popular online courses are at the school, 95% of undergraduates took at least one course online in 2019-2020.

 Read More…